d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

+- **--sessionid=SESSIONID**

+Optionally include this flag if you would prefer to connect using a session id instead of a normal login.

+- **--silent**

+Use this flag to silence responses

+- **--response**

+Use this flag to return the iLO response body.

+- **--getheaders**

+Use this flag to return the iLO response headers.

+- **--headers=HEADERS**

+Use this flag to add extra headers to the request.
+Usage: --headers=HEADER:VALUE,HEADER:VALUE

 - **--biospassword=BIOSPASSWORD**

 Select this flag to input a BIOS password.
 Include this flag if second-level BIOS authentication is needed for the command to execute.